Interrobang01/iblib/README.md

 OUTPUTS:
 - string, the component hash (for :add_component())

+### graphs
+A bunch of random graph theory functions that ChatGPT 4o gave me.
+Untested, use with caution.
+Returns a table filled with functions, the indexes are listed below.

+Included functions:

+    create_graph: Create a new empty graph

+    add_node: Add a node to the graph

+    add_edge: Add an edge between two nodes (undirected by default)

+    bfs: Breadth first search

+    dfs: Depth first search

+    dijkstra: Dijkstra's algorithm finds the shortest path between nodes in a weighted graph.

+    has_cycle: Detecting cycles in an undirected graph is useful for ensuring graph structures like trees.

+    is_connected: This function checks if the graph is fully connected (i.e., there is a path between any two nodes).

+    topological_sort: Useful for scheduling tasks or resolving dependencies.

+    find: Helper function to find a node's set in union-find structure

+    union: Helper function to union two sets

+    kruskal: Kruskal’s algorithm is used to find a minimum spanning tree for a graph.

 ### iblib_font
 Letters go in, table of tables (characters) of tables (letters) of points goes out.